RafaelBerger/aluracord/README.md

 ## Functionalities

-- Back-end and Database integrated with Supabase.
+- Back-end and Database using Supabase.
 - "Login" with Github's profile name and image.
 - Real-time conversations.
 - Responsiveness